kaustubh240897/Training_and_Placement_cell_IIITV/README.md

-# Trainning and Placement cell website of IIITV
+# Training and Placement cell website of IIITV